The Stuff of Life

 Digging Around for a Better Understanding

 This fascinating and informative documentary explores the current state, and profound significance, of our planet’s soil.
 The dirt that so many of us take for granted, is actually integral to terrestrial life.
-The film highlights the fundamental importance of this surprisingly complex and limited resource.
-Like so much of nature, it exists within a careful balance.
+The film highlights the fundamental importance of this surprisingly complex, limited resource.
+Like so much of nature, dirt exists within a careful balance.
 We are currently threatening that balance with the rampant destruction.

 In seeking to manipulate the soil, and dominate its output, humans are altering its chemical composition.
 This is happening through both intended & unintended means.
 One the one hand, we are injecting copious amounts of petrol-based chemicals & poisons to eradicate pests and “fertilize” the land.
 On the other, we are stripping away what nutrients we can from the soil, in order to maximize output and profits.